lbryio/lbry-sdk/README.md

 ## Installation

-Our [releases page](https://github.com/lbryio/lbry-sdk/releases) contains pre-built binaries of the latest release, pre-releases, and past releases for macOS, Debian-based Linux, and Windows.
+Our [release page](https://github.com/lbryio/lbry-sdk/releases) contains pre-built binaries of the latest release, pre-releases, and past releases for macOS, Debian-based Linux, and Windows.
 [Automated travis builds](http://build.lbry.io/daemon/) are also available for testing.

 ## Usage